All Episodes

 Let him do it over there where they're covered up.

-Nobody'll uh hear about it.
+Nobody will hear about it.

-New Orleans mayor school bus Ray Nagan criticized the cleanliness of Philadelphia after a visit to the city last week.
+New Orleans Mayor School Bus Ray Nagan criticized the cleanliness of Philadelphia after a visit to the city last week.

-He said, Let me tell you something.
+He said, let me tell you something.

 You ought to go to Philly, and you'll appreciate how clean New Orleans is.

-Negan said this Saturday to a crowd of New Orleans residents concerned about the city's recovery from Hurricane Katrina.
+Nagan said this Saturday to a crowd of New Orleans residents concerned about the city's recovery from Hurricane Katrina.

-Fact is he's apologized now.
+Fact is, he's apologized now.

-Uh he apologized on Sunday for these remarks.
+He apologized on Sunday for these remarks.

 He said he thought he was in Philadelphia.